Grana Padano PDO

-The path to producing Grana Padano PDO starts right from the field, with the selection of suitable feed for cattle, and only quality milk – which must come from well fed, healthy and well cared-for cows – will provide quality cheese.
+The path to producing Grana Padano PDO starts from the field, with the selection of suitable feed for cattle, and the use only of quality milk– which must come from well fed, healthy and well cared-for cows – will result in quality cheese.

-The almost 4,500 cattle farms that provide milk to the cheesemakers we produce Grana Padano PDO are perfectly aware of this rule.
-And the Protection Consortium focuses strongly on the issue of sensitivity towards, and respect for, the animals, and insists that its milk suppliers treat their herds well and provide for their wellbeing by using virtuous production procedures.
+The almost 4,500 cattle farms that provide milk to the cheese factories which produce Grana Padano PDO are perfectly aware of this rule.
+And the Protection Consortium focuses strongly on the issue of sensitivity towards, and respect for, the animals, insisting that its milk suppliers treat their herds well and provide for their wellbeing by using virtuous production procedures.

-Regarding the feed, forage and fodder fed to the animals, they must respond to the Grana Padano Production Specification Rules, and compliance with these regulations is ensured by a system of periodic controls carried out by an external body independent of the Consortium, CSQA, an accredited certification company, recognised by the MiPAAF for the certification of Grana Padano PDO.
+The feed, forage and fodder fed to the animals must comply with the Grana Padano Production Specification Rules, and this is ensured by a system of periodic controls carried out by an external body independent of the Consortium, CSQA, an accredited certification company, recognised by the MiPAAFT for the certification of Grana Padano PDO.

 A milk cow that is well looked after, and therefore healthy, produces better milk, from every viewpoint, including related to cheesemaking.
 It is consequently in the interests of every efficient and intelligent milk supplier to take great care of their herd, in order to protect their company’s activities and, above all to guarantee quality to consumers.

-For livestock farmers, correct herd management is their top priority, adopting automatic evaluation systems of their animals’ morpho-physiological parameters with the increasingly widespread use of special sensors that ensure constant herd monitoring and immediate intervention in the case of specific needs of individual animals, with clear benefits for the cattle.
+For livestock farmers, correct herd management is their top priority.
+They achieve this by adopting automatic systems for assessing their animals’ morpho-physiological parameters with the increasingly widespread use of special sensors that ensure constant herd monitoring and immediate intervention in the case of specific needs of individual animals, with clear benefits for the herd.

-The cows sleep in stall berths at least as large as the regulatory minimum, and often larger, in order to provide greater comfort for the animals, in order to avoid them getting in each other’s way during rest periods.
+The cows sleep in stall berths large enough to ensure greater comfort for the animals, and prevent them getting in each other’s way during rest periods.
 Special care is taken to ensure that the bedding is constantly kept clean.
 Many farm structures allow the cows to move and feed as they wish, with evident positive effects on their wellbeing; the cow barns are designed to ensure good natural ventilation, guaranteeing adequate air circulation, to ensure cooling in summer and warming in winter, with evident benefits for the cows; the current revision of our regulations also foresees the adoption of a robotic milking system which allows each single cow to decide when it wants to be milked: another major wellbeing improvement, reacting to the individual needs of each animal.

-In herd management, special attention is paid to operational procedures to avoid stressful situations the animal may encounter which can negatively affect the animal’s health and wellbeing, which completely negates the very idea of wellbeing, for example, connected to grazing on green pastures.
+In herd management, special attention is paid to operational procedures designed to avoid potentially stressful situations that can negatively affect the animal’s health and wellbeing, which completely negates the very idea of wellbeing, for example, connected to grazing on green pastures.
 During grazing, animals can easily develop deceptive pathological forms which can lead to excessive weight loss.
-To counteract this, farmers are frequently forced to administer typical intensive-farming feeds even in Alpine grazing contexts: this risks making nonsense of the very idea of mountain pastures and compromising proper use of their grazing potential.
+To counteract this, farmers are frequently forced to administer typical intensive-farming feeds even in Alpine grazing contexts: this risks making nonsense of the very idea of mountain pastures and compromising the proper use of their grazing potential.

 Lactating cows tend not to move outdoors with ease, finding it more comfortable to eat and drink in their stalls, where they can also lie down on prepared beds of hay.
 Calves and non-lactating cows, on the other hand, are more inclined to go outside and graze.
-But practically no cows go outside in hot summer conditions, preferring the shady conditions indoors, which are frequently also cooled by fans with nebulisers.
-Likewise, they also tend to stay indoors when it’s windy or in the winter when there is fog, humidity or wet ground where their hooves sink, making movement more tiring.
+But cows practically never go outside in hot summer conditions, preferring the shady conditions indoors, which are frequently also cooled using fans with nebulisers.
+Likewise, they also tend to stay indoors when it’s windy or in the winter when there is fog, humidity or wet ground where their hooves tend to sink, making movement more tiring.

-Roughly 15% of the dairy farmers who supply milk to Grana Padano Protection Consortium cheesemakers are totally committed to making use of Alpine pastures, especially those located in pre-Alpine areas and, obviously, in the Alpine parts of Lombardy, Veneto, Trentino South Tyrol and Emilia.
-At least another 10% of Po Valley cattle farms send their animals to highland pastures, and a further 30% have fields as well as stalls, where the cows can move freely.
+Roughly 15% of the dairy farmers who supply milk to Grana Padano Protection Consortium cheesemakers are totally committed to making use of Alpine pastures, especially those located in pre-Alpine areas and, obviously, in the Alpine parts of Lombardy, Veneto, Trentino (South Tyrol) and Emilia.
+At least another 10% of the cattle farms in the lowland plains send their animals to highland pastures, and a further 30% have fields as well as stalls, where the cows can move freely.
 The situation in the lowland plains is naturally different, for reasons of tradition, culture and livestock methods (e.g. feeding practices, cattle barn techniques, distance from mountains and pastures, and breeds raised).
-Although we cannot forget that starting in the 1950s, when open stalls became popular, the area’s typical large and small livestock barns which were found on every farm began to disappear.
+However, we cannot forget that starting in the 1950s, when open stalls became popular, the area’s typical large and small livestock tethered barns found on every farm began to disappear.

-The typical dairy cattle raised in the plains are Friesians: cows that have also become used to the mountains, given that many Alpine farms have switched to a lowland-type farming model, which is more efficient from a productive viewpoint.
-In any case, some dairy farmers transport their Friesians to Alpine pastures.
-Friesians can also adapt quite well to Alpine summer grazing, providing they have got used to it from an early age, and providing the conditions are favourable (distance, steepness, stony or rocky terrain, and ample high-standard grazing pastures).
+The typical dairy cattle breed raised in the plains is the Friesian breed, which has also become common in the mountains, given that many Alpine farms have switched to a lowland-type farming model, which is more efficient from a productive viewpoint.
+Sometimes, a few dairy farmers transport their Friesians to Alpine pastures.
+Friesians also adapt quite well to Alpine summer grazing, providing they have got used to it from an early age, and providing the conditions are favourable (distance, steepness, stony or rocky terrain, and ample high-standard grazing pastures).

-On April 21 2017 the Assembly of the Grana Padano Protection Consortium Membership voted that – once a package of measures under consideration since 2014 by the EU and by MiPAAF (the Italian Ministry of Agriculture & Food) has been concluded – we introduce internal rules which impose and gauge animal wellbeing in an objective and clearly defined way, specifying the criteria regarding care, health, freedom of movement, access to food and water and open-air grazing.
+On April 21 2017, at the Assembly of the Grana Padano Protection Consortium, members took a vote, also subsequently confirmed in the 2018 and 2019 Assemblies, resolving to introduce internal rules which impose and assess animal wellbeing in an objective and clearly defined way, specifying criteria regarding care, health, freedom of movement, access to food and water and open-air grazing.

-A series of measurable standards will be introduced which, if not respected, will result in the exclusion of the guilty dairy farm from the Grana Padano PDO circuit, and which will attempt, in time, to optimise all cattle breeding conditions.
-Regarding the food, forage and fodder fed to the cows – in compliance with our Consortium regulations – these originate almost entirely from the Grana Padano PDO production area... i.e. in areas of Northern Italy where GMO production is prohibited.
-Only soya, which represents a tiny part of the cattle’s standard diet, if imported, could be genetically modified.
-In any case it would be produced “responsibly” according to the RTRS (Round Table on Responsible Soy) standard approved by the European Commission to meet the requirements of the EU’s Renewable Energy Directive.
+After an initial to verify the present situation, a series of measurable standards will be introduced in 2020, defining the levels of insufficiency that will result in the exclusion of the dairy farm from the Grana Padano PDO circuit, the long-term objective being to optimise all cattle breeding conditions.
+Regarding the cows’ diet, the forage and fodder– in compliance with our Consortium regulations – must originate almost entirely from the Grana Padano PDO production area, i.e. from areas of Northern Italy where GMO production is prohibited.
+Only soya, which accounts for a tiny part of the cattle’s standard diet, if imported, can be genetically modified.
+In any case it will have to be produced “responsibly” according to the RTRS (Round Table on Responsible Soy) standard approved by the European Commission to meet the requirements of the EU’s Renewable Energy Directive.

-The dairy farms supplying the Grana Padano Consortium not only comply with these guidelines, they go further.
-The Assembly of the Grana Padano Protection Consortium Membership, voted to introduce, as soon as possible, rules which impose compliance with animal wellbeing laws, on pain of being excluded from the circuit, and gauge animal wellbeing objectively.
+Not only do the dairy farms that supply the Grana Padano Consortium comply with these guidelines, they go further.
+As mentioned, the Assembly of the Grana Padano Protection Consortium, voted to introduce, as soon as possible, a monitoring tool checking system that imposes compliance with animal wellbeing laws, with failure to do so excluding the farmer from the circuit.
+The objective is to gauge animal wellbeing objectively.

-The care for and protection of animal wellbeing is a fundamental principle of society and is the first priority of the Grana Padano Protection Consortium: it improves productive performance, product quality and product healthiness, as well as protecting the consumer and coinciding with the economic interests of dairy farmers and of Italy’s productive system.
-This is why the collective commitment of all those involved in the Grana Padano PDO production chain is constantly orientated towards raising the level of animal wellbeing, most of the time setting higher standards for itself than the legal requisites.
+Looking after and protecting animal wellbeing is a fundamental principle of society and is the first priority of the Grana Padano Protection Consortium: it improves productive performance, product quality and nutritional values, as well as protecting the consumer and the economic interests of dairy farmers and of Italy’s productive system.
+This is why the collective commitment of all those involved in the Grana Padano PDO production chain is constantly orientated towards raising the level of animal wellbeing, most of the time setting itself higher standards than the legal requisites.
 After all, for the Grana Padano PDO system the wellbeing of the cattle involved is the “

 conditio sine qua non

-” to produce a cheese excellence that will satisfy the market, to everybody’s advantage, from consumers to producers.
+” for producing a cheese excellence that will satisfy the market, to everybody’s advantage, from consumers to producers.